unlocomqx/addons-docs/docs/src/productdesigner/03-configuration.md

 You can also add a texture instead of a plain color.
 Make sure that your texture file is seamless so that it could be tiled properly by the module.

-The colors/textures will be dislayed like this in the interface
+The colors/textures will be displayed like this in the interface

 <img srcset="/productdesigner/images/colors-list.jpg 2x">